puneetkg/puneetkg.github.io/_posts/2022-01-31-blog-Practicemakesimprove.md

 Even if you have all the strategy and you can't execute the strategy is of no use.

-In today's day and age there is nothing Perfect anymore. <br />
+In today's day and age there is nothing "Perfect" anymore. <br />
-'*Practice makes perfect*' <br />
+'*Practice makes perfect*' is outdated. <br />
-is outdated. <br />
-**'Practice makes Improve'**
+**'Practice makes Improve'** is the new motto.<br />

-Is the new motto.
 There is always something you can improve upon.

 What area did you improve last year?